DiZy/scrumboard-node/DEVELOPER_SETUP.md

 To run the program all you have to do is run the "start Mongo" run configuration, and then run the "run" run configuration.
 After that you should be able to hit [http://localhost:5000](http://localhost:5000) in a web browser and see the program running.

 ## Keeping your fork up to date
-Since you want to be working on the latest version of the program, you will have to periodically update your Github fork to reflect what is in the upstream (DiZy) repo.
+Since you want to be working on the latest version of the program, you will have to periodically update your Github fork to reflect what is in the upstream repo.

 Whenever you want to start work on a feature, you should follow Github's help article on [syncing a fork](https://help.github.com/articles/syncing-a-fork/).
 I'll briefly repeat the terminal commands here: